 The Indian Ocean is the only ocean named after a country, that is, India.
 The shape of the ocean is almost triangular.
 In the north, it is bound by Asia, in the west by Africa and in the east by Australia.

 The Southern Ocean encircles the continent of Antarctica and extends northward to 60 degrees south latitude.

 The Arctic Ocean is located within the Arctic Circle and surrounds the North Pole.
 It is connected with the Pacific Ocean by a narrow stretch of shallow water known as Berring strait.
 It is bound by the northern coasts of North America and Eurasia.

 The earth is surrounded by a layer of gas called the atmosphere.
 It provides us with the air we breathe and protects us from the harmful effects of sun’s rays.
 The atmosphere is divided into five layers based on composition, temperature and other properties.
 These layers starting from earth’s surface are called the troposphere, the stratosphere, the mesosphere, the thermosphere and the exosphere.

-The atmosphere is composed mainly of nitrogen and oxygen, which make up about 99 per cent of clean, dry air.
-Nitrogen 78 percent, oxygen 21 per cent and other gases like carbon dioxide, argon and others comprise 1 per cent by volume.
+The atmosphere is composed mainly of nitrogen and oxygen, which make up about 99% of clean, dry air.
+Nitrogen 78%, oxygen 21% and other gases like carbon dioxide, argon and others comprise 1% by volume.

 Oxygen is the breath of life while nitrogen helps in the growth of living organisms.
 Carbon dioxide, though present in a minute amount, is important as it absorbs heat radiated by the earth, thereby keeping the planet warm.
 It is also essential for the growth of plants.